There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 With removable plastic trays, cleaning up after your rabbit has never been easier – take out the tray and wash it off with soap and water.
 This weatherproof rabbit hutch is made from quality hardwood that won’t warp over time, so you’ll be able to enjoy this product for years of use without worrying about it falling apart.

 What’s the catch?
 It’s a little on the pricy side, and may be a bit roomy for a single bunny,

 Best Indoor Rabbit Hutch – Aivituvin Indoor Rabbit Hutch

-Best Outdoor Rabbit Hutch – Trixie Small Animal With Outdoor Run
+Best Outdoor Rabbit Hutch – TRIXIE Natura Single Rabbit Hutch with Large Run

-If you have the time and patience to give your rabbit lots of love and attention every day, then this is the hutch for you.
+If you give your rabbit lots of love and attention every day, while also letting them have plenty of time to entertain themselves, then this is the hutch for you.
 It has everything an indoor or outdoor bunny needs: a ramp, run with chew-proof wire mesh flooring, and even a hutch with two doors, so it’s easy to clean out those litter boxes.